 During this time in Red River the valley experienced an influx of music.
 Every picker west of Texarkana had to come and see what these southern rocky mountains had to offer.
 Whether you were kicking hippies asses and raising hell or just wanted to be a cosmic cowboy, it seemed that a music mecca came to exist within this unsuspecting town that still boasts a population of less than 500 people.

 Now lets get back to the music.
 There are a few more things you need to know about these folks who helped start the Red River music scene.
-You need to know who they were, who they are and, what they’ll leave behind.
+You need to know who they were, who they are and, what they’re leaving behind.
 We’ve had celebrated characters such as the beloved Bill & Bonnie Hearne.
 They’ll steal your heart away and make a friend out of you.
-We’ve got legendary songwriting in the air and sitting at bar stools.
+We’ve got legendary songwriting in the air and sitting on our bar stools.
 A fellow named Michael Martin Murphey has been hangin’ his hat in Red River since the early 70’s and he’s sung a lot of songs about the Red River Valley.
-HIs latest record is titled Red River Drifter.
+One of his recent albums is titled Red River Drifter.
 Or, how about that young songwriter who used to be the lifeguard down at the public pool?
 He has had us singing his hit “My Maria” for over 40 yrs.
 It wasn’t enough for B.W.
-Stevenson to hike that song up the pop charts so Brooks and Dunn had to borrow it when Buckwheat was done.
+Stevenson to hike that song up the pop charts so Brooks and Dunn had to borrow it when ole Buckwheat was done.